wilds/angular-schema-form-dynamic-select/README.md

 * Static and dynamic lists
 * Sync and Async callbacks
 * HTTP GET/POST convenience functions
+* Angular schema form options
+  * Supported :
+    * key, type, title, description, placeholder
+    * notitle, onChange, condition
+    * htmlClass, labelHtmlClass and fieldHtmlClass
+  * Not supported(will be added):
+    *  readonly, copyValueTo,
+  * Not applicable(will not be added due to the nature of drop downs, [disagree?](https://github.com/OptimalBPM/schema-form-dynamic-select/issues)):
+    * validationMessage, feedback
 <b>Note:<br />
 Since 0.3.3 value/name-pairs for drop down data is deprecated.<br />
 The correct way, and how the HTML select element actually works, is value/text.<br />